 - Small or toy breeds should only eat 2 or 3 tiny slices.

 Because of their sugar content, bananas are best left as a treat.
 In general, treats should only make up 10% of your dog’s daily caloric intake.

 There are endless ways to serve bananas to your dog.
 If you’re searching for ideas, here are a few you can try:

 - Mix bananas in with the rest of your dog’s food.

-- Mash and stuff them into one of their toys, like a kong.
+- Mash and stuff them into one of their toys.

 - Give bananas a solid texture by freezing then cutting them into pieces, or dehydrate them in a dehydrator or low oven.